bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 HTML Dialog View Types
 ----------------------

 An HTML Dialog is either a page or a component.
-Both are complete HTML Dialogs and have therefore their own view, model (data class) and controller (logic).
-This concept allows to build up component oriented UI design.
+Both are complete HTML Dialogs.
+Both have their own model (data class), view, and controller (logic).
+This concept allows to build component-oriented UI design.

 .. note::